sahaynitin/nnnkou/README.md

 A simple url uploader bot with permenent thumbnail support

 ```
-Scrapped some code from @SpEcHIDe's AnyDLBot Repository
+Scrapped some code from @SpEcHIDe's AnyDLBot  and From Clinton Abraham Url Uploader Bot Repo Repository
 Please fork this repository don't import code
 Made with Python3
 (C) @FayasNoushad